xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 The last 3 parameters are used to create a property map.
 Respectively, they are the property key, type, and value for the token property map.
 We pass in a field called `mint_timestamp` of type `u64` to display how to use it.
 The inner vector values are BCS serialized bytes that map to a key's corresponding `value` for the `key: value` structure of the map.

-:::info
+:::tip Advanced Info
 Property maps are unique polymorphic data structures that enable storing multiple data types into a mapped vector.
-You can read more about them in the `aptos-token-objects/property_map.move` contract.
+You can read more about them in the [aptos-token-objects/property_map.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token-objects/sources/property_map.move) contract.
 :::

 <br/>